curl/everything-curl/http/post.md

 ### Content-Type

 POSTing with curl's -d option will make it include a default header that looks like `Content-Type: application/x-www-form-urlencoded`.
-That's what your typical browser will use for a plain POST.
+That is what your typical browser will use for a plain POST.

 Many receivers of POST data do not care about or check the Content-Type